-- 10.1.
-This Charter, and the Recognition Panel created by it, shall not be dissolved unless information about the proposed dissolution has been presented to Parliament, and that proposal has been approved by a resolution of each House.
-For this purpose "approved" means that at least two-thirds of the members of the House in question who vote on the motion do so in support of it. - 10.2.
-The Recognition Panel may, if it appears necessary to the Board (acting unanimously) to do so: - a) surrender this Charter (and, provided the terms of Article 10.1 have been complied with, thereafter dissolve the Recognition Panel) with the permission of Us, Our Heirs or Successors in Council and upon such terms as We or They consider fit, and - b) wind up or otherwise deal with the affairs of the Recognition Panel in such manner as they consider fit, provided that all remaining funds (which remain once the debts of the Recognition Panel have been paid in full) together with the proceeds from the sale of any assets belonging to the Recognition Panel shall be paid to the Consolidated Fund. - 10.3.
+- the Recognition Panel shall have the power to put in place such transitional or consequential measures as it considers necessary to implement the decision of each Parliament. - 10.4.
+For the purpose of this Article, "approved" means that at least two-thirds of the members of the House in question or the Scottish Parliament who vote on the motion do so in support of it.

+10.5.
+The Recognition Panel may, if it appears necessary to the Board (acting unanimously) to do so:

+- a) surrender this Charter (and, provided the terms of Article 10.1 have been complied with, thereafter dissolve the Recognition Panel) with the permission of Us, Our Heirs or Successors in Council and upon such terms as We or They consider fit; and - b) wind up or otherwise deal with the affairs of the Recognition Panel in such manner as they consider fit, provided that all remaining funds (which remain once the debts of the Recognition Panel have been paid in full) together with the proceeds from the sale of any assets belonging to the Recognition Panel shall be paid to the Consolidated Fund. - 10.6.
 The dissolution of the Recognition Panel is subject to any applicable statutory provisions or other legal requirement (relating to the cessation of the body's operation, including as an employer or contractor).